torourk/padding-oracle-visual/README.md

 # padding-oracle-visual

-An implementation of a [padding oracle attack](https://en.wikipedia.org/wiki/Padding_oracle_attack) for AES-128 in CBC mode.
+An implementation of the [padding oracle attack](https://en.wikipedia.org/wiki/Padding_oracle_attack) for AES-128 in CBC mode.

 ## Running